-Home Machine Tool Archive Lathes, Millers, Shapers & Grinders for Sale
+Home Machine Tool Archive Machine-tools for Sale & Wanted

 CHALLENGER LATHE

-Bbraced by V-shaped webs with ways of the "two-Vs and 2-flat" the bed had separate guides for the carriage and No. 2 Morse taper tailstock.
-The 10-inch long carriage carried felt wipers at each corner and, because it was arranged to run past the headstock - and the bed lacked a gap - was able to mount its cross slide centrally so ensuring that the latter was always well supported when working right up against a chuck or faceplate.
+Braced by V-shaped webs with ways of "two-Vs and 2-flat" the bed of the Challenger had separate guides for the carriage and No. 2 Morse taper tailstock.
+The 10-inch long carriage carried felt wipers at each corner and because it was arranged to run past the headstock - and the bed lacked a gap - was able to mount its cross slide centrally so ensuring that the latter was always well supported when working right up against a chuck or faceplate.
 However, the cross slide was of the short type that tended to wear just the central section of its ways - though a heavy cast-iron cover was provided at the rear to protect the cross-feed screw.
 Both the top and cross slide were fitted with simple screw-adjusted gib strips and (as usual for the era) rather small micrometer dials.
 The apron was single-sided and available as either a plain unit, with just leadscrew clasp nuts to provide both screwcutting and longitudinal feeds, or a power-feed unit - in which case the Acme-thread leadscrew was slotted to drive a worm-and-wheel arrangement within the apron to give both sliding and surfacing feeds that operated through a friction clutch.
 A thread dial indicator was fitted as standard.

 A tumble-reverse mechanism was fitted to the changewheel drive to enable the spindle to run free, or to cut right-or left-hand threads; the gears on this unit were of steel and, mindful of the stresses they might meet (and unlike the cast changewheels in the rest of the drive) machine cut.
 The set of changewheels was sufficient in number to generate both English and metric pitches, although (as far as is known) the gearbox model was not offered with a metric-conversion set.